smford/re-build-systems/README.md

 1. Decide on an environment name, which will be referred as `[environment-name]` from now on.
 That is usually something like `test`, `staging`, `production` or your name if you are doing development or testing (e.g. `daniele`).

-1. Generate an SSH public/private key pair.
-This is just to bootstrap the provisioning process.

-1. Have a "config directory" for your sensitive data with this structure:
+1. Have a "config directory" for your sensitive data with this structure (e.g. a checked-out repository):

     ```
     |-- re-build-system            <-- this repository
-    |-- re-build-system-config     <-- configuration folder
+    |-- configuration-directory
     |   |-- terraform
-    |       |-- keys
+    |       |-- keys               <-- your public keys are in this directory
     |       |-- terraform.tfvars

     ```

-    If you are from GDS, you can checkout [this repo](https://github.com/alphagov/re-build-systems-config) as your config folder.

-1. Copy the **public** key you generated in the `re-build-system-config` folder, using this name: `re-build-systems-[environment-name]-ssh-deployer.pub`.

-1. Customise the `terraform.tfvars` file.

 1. Create S3 bucket to host terraform state file: